myhdl/myhdl/README.txt

 hardware description and verification language.
 Python is a very high level language, and hardware designers can use its full power to model and simulate their designs.
-Moreover, MyHDL can convert a design to Verilog.
+Moreover, MyHDL can convert a design to Verilog or VHDL.
 In combination with an external synthesis tool, it provides a complete path from Python to a silicon implementation.

 Modeling
 ~~~~~~~~